 When you learn something emotionally, it never leaves you – Nikandre Kopcke

-As you step through fear you realise your doubts don’t come to fruition – Emily Brothers
+As you step through fear you realize your doubts don’t come to fruition – Emily Brothers

 Maybe it is not enough to be aware of people suffering – Shaunaugh Connaire

 Every crisis offers an opportunity for transformation (…) It’s possible to transform the most oppressive person or system – Dr Rama Mani

 The rights that you take for granted are but a generation away – Anne Laure Humbert

 Even the fear of violence is a form of violence – Lina Abirafeh